Gospel Community Groups

 Why don’t Gospel Community Groups concentrate on topical studies?

-Emmaus Reformed Baptist Church offers a more “academic” study of the scriptures through the Emmaus Essentials theology courses offered throughout the year.
+Emmaus Reformed Baptist Church offers a more “academic” study of the scriptures through the Emmaus Essentials classes offered throughout the year.
 We separate the academic emphasis from the relational emphasis, not because the two are contrary to one another, but because we believe that greater depth will be experienced in both areas when separated in this way.
 We encourage regular involvement in Corporate Worship, Gospel Community Groups, and Emmaus Essentials.

 GROUP RESOURCES